run: 1 mile

 water temp: 73 degrees

 Another great swim.
 Every swim, I feel more confident about not being able to see much and every swim I feel stronger.
 On the way back from the little beach, the sun was so blinding that I couldn’t see anything and the water was choppy enough that I had to mostly breathe on one side, but I didn’t care.
 Swimming out to the little beach, I kept seeing the white sail of a boat beside me.
 Also saw the red of the kayak and (sometimes) the orange of the buoy.
-The only think I remember hearing were the shouts of the lifeguards as they yelled back and forth to each other.
+The only thing I remember hearing were the shouts of the lifeguards as they yelled back and forth to each other.
 After the swim, I met up with Scott and Rosie at Sandcastle–the restaurant at the lake.
 I had a beer, listened to the bluegrass musician and watched a few sailboats moving across the lake.
 The perfect summer evening.
 Recognized and celebrated.
 Redemption after a difficult morning.